Interested? See

 Women in Cyber

 Our Women in Cyber group is dedicated to empowering women to explore and thrive in technology and cybersecurity.
-Partnering with the North West Cybersecurity Cluster, the group provides a supportive space for connection, collaboration and professional growth.

 The group hosts workshops, events, and conferences to inspire and support women in cybersecurity.
 They recently organised the Women in Cyber: Lancashire event, bringing together students, alumni, academics, and industry professionals to share experiences, gain insights, and build valuable connections.